minalisahu/GuessNumber-Javascript/README.md

 # GuessNumber-Javascript
-GuessNumber is kind of a gaming project where you have to guess a number.
+GuessNumber project is kind of a gaming project where you have to guess a number.

 * download the zip file and run cammand
     ### `npm install`